 In 1990 David released an EP of his own songs called Gentle Songs featuring Gentle Moy, Ballina Beat, To Mary Robinson, The Old Schoolhouse and Feeling Lonely.

 Gentle Moy - A song that depicts the final journey of Mayo's largest river, the River Moy, as it meanders through Ballina.
 The Moy is Ballina's jewel in the crown and a famous salmon fishing river that eventually spills out into Killala Bay, just a few kilometres north of Ballina.
-David has lived at The Quay, Ballina since 1984, a riverside haven where the River Moy estuary begins.
+David has lived at Quay Village, Ballina since 1984, a riverside haven where the River Moy estuary begins.

 Ballina Beat - This is a nostalgic study of David's adopted town of Ballina, Co.
 Mayo.
 It looks back over changes to the town's landscape between David leaving his hometown of Ballyhaunis as a teenager in 1974 to start his working life in Bank of Ireland in Ballina, to the release of the song in 1990.